1. Security Principles

 1.4.
 Detect if you can’t prevent

-If prevention is stopping an attack from taking place, detection is simply learning that the attack has taken place, and response would be doing something about the attack.
+Prevention is stopping an attack from taking place, detection is simply learning that the attack has taken place, and response is doing something about the attack.
 The idea is that if you cannot prevent the attack from happening, you should at least be able to know that the attack has happened.
 Once you know that the attack has happened, you should find a way to respond, since detection without response is pointless.

-For example, the Federal Information Processing Standard (FIPS) are publicly announced standards developed for use in computer systems by various government contractors.
-Type III devices—the highest level of security in the standard, are intended to be tamper-resistant.
-However, Type III devices are very expensive.
-Type II devices are only required to be tamper-evident, so that if someone tampers with them, this will be visible (e.g., a seal will be visibly broken).
+For example, Federal Information Processing Standard (FIPS) 140 provides technical standards for hardware components used by government contractors for encryption.
+Level III devices—the highest level of security in the standard—are intended to be tamper-resistant.
+However, Level III devices are very expensive.
+Level II devices are only required to be tamper-evident, so that if someone tampers with them, this will be visible (e.g., a seal will be visibly broken).
 This means they can be built more cheaply and used in a broader array of applications.

 1.5.
 Defense in depth